 Malicious software infections

-I always highly recommend a boot-time scan if this happens to be your situation.
-It helps eliminate services or programs running in memory that prevent the eradication of harmful files.
+I highly recommend a boot-time scan with your choice of antivirus software.
+It helps eliminate services or programs running in memory that prevent eradicating harmful files.

 One of the main reasons is that it could impede a proper shutdown process when you want to turn your computer off.

-Another reason is that the program could be using valuable resources like CPU load or memory consumption.
+Another reason is that the program could use valuable resources like CPU load or memory consumption.

-Those are the main methods how you can force quit on Windows 11.
+Those are the main methods of forcing a program to quit.
 They should work for any application.
 The Task Manager method is the easiest way out of the methods shown.

 And having a better understanding of why and the consequences of force-quitting allows you to perform this task more responsibly.